PASTAQ-MS/pastaq.github.io/docs/index.md

 ]
 ```

+Retention time is performed by aligning all samples in the retention time
+dimension to the same reference sample.
+The `reference` field is used to set the
-If `reference` is enabled for a single file, it will be used for retention time
+reference sample(s).
+If a single reference is used, it will be used for
-alignment.
-If it is set for multiple files, a similarity search will be
+retention time alignment.
+If multiple reference are used, a similarity search
-performed to find the most optimal reference for alignment.
-If the `reference`
+will be performed to find the most optimal reference for alignment.
+If no
-field is not present in any files or set to false in all of them, an exhaustive
-similarity search will be performed instead for optimal alignment.
+reference is selected, an exhaustive search will be performed to determine the
+most suitable reference.

 `raw_path` specifies the path to the `.mzXML` or `.mzML` file, and `ident_path`
 the corresponding identification file in `.mzIdentML` format.